the bibliography

 • Matt, Daniel C., trans.
 The Zohar: Pritzker Edition.
 12 vols.
 Stanford University Press, 2003-2017.
 The contemporary scholarly Zohar.

 • Sperling, Harry, and Maurice Simon, trans.
 The Zohar.
 5 vols.
 Soncino Press, 1934.
-The principal public-domain Zohar.
+The standard early-20th-century complete English Zohar.
+NOT public domain (US copyright unexpired); referenced and characterized as a comparand, not reproduced.

 Christian apophatic and Eastern traditions